SourceDoctor/puppet-librenms/README.md

 * `fqdn` the domain to check
 * `port` If port differs from 443 you can specify it with this optional argument

-Ensure all depending configurations are done.
-For Details take a look here [Certificate](https://docs.librenms.org/Extensions/Applications/#certificate)

 #### Chip